jonaslu/ain/README.md

 ![Show and tell](assets/show-and-tell.gif?raw=true)

-* Flexible organization of API:s using files and folders.
+* Flexible organization of API:s using files and folders ([examples](https://github.com/jonaslu/ain/tree/main/examples)).
 * Use shell-scripts and executables for common tasks.
 * Put things that change in environment variables or .env-files.
 * Handles url-encoding.